What Is a Diocesan Priest?

 How Long Does it Take to Become a Priest?

-For a man considering the possibility of priesthood he must ultimately receive a bachelor's degree and a graduate theology degree.
-The exact requirements are tailored to the situation of the individual but generally involve the candidate receiving substantial education in philosophy and theology, much of what is obtained at the seminary.
+For a man considering the possibility of priesthood he must ultimately receive a bachelor’s degree and a graduate theology degree.
+The exact requirements are tailored to the situation of the individual but generally involve the candidate receiving substantial education in philosophy and theology, much of which is obtained at the seminary.

 In the Diocese of Helena, our seminarians attend a theological seminary (most often Mount Angel Seminary in Oregon, but occasionally another seminary) for five years to receive the post-undergraduate training.
 This time includes four years of classes plus a year of pastoral training (similar to a practicum), usually in the middle of the seminary time.
 The years of training include significant times of discernment about the vocation to priesthood.
 Following this time of preparation and discernment, the Bishop may call the candidate to Ordination.

 The entire process takes from 5 to 7 years after the candidate finishes college, since some will need to acquire the required classes in philosophy and/or begin discernment of a priestly vocation (especially if they are moving from another field of employment).
 While this seems like a long period of time, it is similar to preparing for other professions.
 Our purpose is to fully prepare a man to minister to the people of the Diocese of Helena.

 What Are the Programs Available For a Man Considering the Possibility of Priesthood?